Xithrius/TODO/README.md

 - [ ] Create own [polybar](https://github.com/polybar/polybar) theme
 - [ ] Audio equalizer
 - [ ] Benchmarker for binaries
-- [ ] Contribute to an X11 project in C. Good luck.
+- [ ] Contribute to an X11 project in C
+- [ ] Make a mod in some game